Layout Properties

 How to view anchor settings of an element

-To check if an element on design has been set with an anchor or not, select and observe that element on the canvas.
-If it has been anchored, there will be purple dash lines to indicate its fixed margin to its parent container or screen.
+To check if an element on the design has been set with an anchor or not, select and observe that element on the canvas.
+If it has been anchored, there will be purple dashed lines to indicate its fixed margin to its parent container or screen.

 Alternatively, you can view the anchor settings of the element in the More Actions menu (opened by right-clicking on the element) or in the Layout Properties panel.